 A general program of biology at the introductory, basic level or a program in biology or the biological sciences that is undifferentiated as to title or content.
 Includes instruction in general biology and programs covering a variety of biological specializations.

-For all the 90,043 degrees granted in Biology/Biological Sciences, General annually, the majority of them are Bachelors degree.
-Out of the 1,003 students graduating with degrees at the Doctors degree research scholarship level across the US, 51% percent identify as women and 49% percent identify as men.
-While students at schools all over the country study Biology/Biological Sciences, General, Massachusetts has the most graduates.
+For all the 93,962 degrees granted in Biology/Biological Sciences, General annually, the majority of them are Bachelors degree.
+Out of the 3,571 students graduating with degrees at the Masters degree level across the US, 63% percent identify as women and 37% percent identify as men.
+While students at schools all over the country study Biology/Biological Sciences, General, California has the most graduates.
 The average starting salary for an undergraduate degree in Biology/Biological Sciences, General is $40,800.

-If you’re thinking about majoring in Biology/Biological Sciences, General, then you should look at these top colleges, including the University of North Carolina at Chapel Hill, the University of Rochester and Duke University.
-The University of North Carolina at Chapel Hill is our best ranked institution for a degree in Biology/Biological Sciences, General with 10 students graduating with this major annually at the Doctors degree research scholarship level.
+If you’re thinking about majoring in Biology/Biological Sciences, General, then you should look at these top colleges, including Massachusetts Institute of Technology, Stanford University and the University of Notre Dame.
+Massachusetts Institute of Technology is our best ranked institution for a degree in Biology/Biological Sciences, General with 2 students graduating with this major annually at the Masters degree level.
 Learn more about college options in the table below.

-For Biology/Biological Sciences, General majors, some of the most in demand jobs include Secondary School Teachers, Except Special and Career/Technical Education, Biological Science Teachers, Postsecondary and Natural Sciences Managers.
-Additionally, Biology/Biological Sciences, General graduates may land a high salary job, such as Natural Sciences Managers or Biological Science Teachers, Postsecondary.
+For Biology/Biological Sciences, General majors, some of the most in demand jobs include Secondary School Teachers, Except Special and Career/Technical Education, Natural Sciences Managers and Biological Science Teachers, Postsecondary.
+Additionally, Biology/Biological Sciences, General graduates may land a high salary job, such as Natural Sciences Managers or Biological Scientists, All Other.